sds100/MandelbrotSet/README.md

 # MandelbrotSet
-A C# Windows Forms application to create Mandelbrot Sets.
+A C# Windows Forms application to view the Mandelbrot Set.

 ## Roadmap
 - [ ] Add rulers to the bottom and left side.
 - [ ] Export .png image of a user desired portion of the Mandelbrot Set with a custom resolution

 ## Understanding the code

+This is mainly for me so if I ever come back to this project, I can understand what my crazy mind was thinking.
+You can also read it to learn (maybe) about complex numbers and the Mandelbrot Set.

 > ### What is a complex number?
 > A complex number is a number expressed in the form a + bi where *a* and *b* are real numbers and *i* is an "imaginary number".
 For example 7 + 3*i* where *i* could be ![](https://latex.codecogs.com/svg.latex?\sqrt{-1})